 Primary History - Vikings - Who were the Vikings Vikings Fun Facts | Viking Facts for Kids | DK Find Out Viking longship Viking longship The Vikings built long, narrow ships that could travel incredible distances across rough seas.
 Viking longship › Explorers Explorers Thanks to their sturdy ships, the Vikings travelled widely across the Northern Hemisphere.
 Viking explorers › Vikingburials Vikingburials Wealthy Vikings were sometimes buried along with their ships.
 Viking burial › Viking crafts Viking crafts The Vikings were skilled craftsmen, creating high-quality cloth, delicate jewellery, and strong weapons and armour.
 Viking crafts › Viking gods Viking gods At the front of a Viking warship was a figurehead, perhaps representing a warrior spirit.
 Viking gods › Viking warriors Viking warriors This wall of shields protected the rowers from attack.
 Viking warriors › Vikingtraders Vikingtraders The deck of a longship covered a storage space where goods could be kept for trade.
 Viking traders › Who werethe Vikings?
 Famed as fierce warriors and bold explorers, the Vikings were also farmers, fishermen, and traders.

 A History of the Vikings: Simplified – Scandinavia Facts The Vikings were Norse people who have a rich and fascinating history.
 With roots primarily in southern Scandinavia, they raided some countries, and traded with others, in order to build wealth and extend their influence.
 In the year 789 A.D., the Vikings launched their first raids on England.
+Similar violent attacks continued intermittently through the year 1066, which generally marks the end of the Viking age.
+Perhaps the most well-known Viking is Ragnar Lodbrok, who successfully led raids in France and England.
 The Vikings were such excellent seafarers that they reached to the East Coast of North America and they were able to successfully infiltrate regions like modern-day Ukraine in their explorations.
 To many observers, the history of the Vikings is fascinating though somewhat mysterious due to how little historians can confirm with certainty about the lives of those who lived during that period of Northern European history.
-This article will summarize Viking history, explain the history of raiding, and introduce the reader to some of their most important leaders.
-Ragnar Lodbrok is one of the most well-known figures in Viking history.
-Whatever the reason, the Vikings set sail and began to raid.
+Their first target was the Christian monastery of St.

 Games and Animations Welcome to the Best of History Web Sites Games and Animations section.
 Below you will find an annotated list of fun history games and animations organized around broad historical periods.
 Most of these games and animation are aimed at students ages 10-16.
-We hope you enjoy these selections and encourage you to submit a recommended history game or animation to us via the contact form.
 Ancient History Games and Animations Gladiator: Dressed to Kill This game has the player choose the correct armor for three different types of Roman gladiators within a time limit.
 Housesteads Fort This is a 3D tour of a reconstruction of a Roman fort along Hadrian’s Wall in Ancient Britain.
 Mt.
 The Mummy Maker Test your knowledge of history with an interactive challenge.
 Roman Villa This is an interactive reconstruction of a Roman villa viewed in Google Earth.
-Death in Rome This game presents the user with a scene where a Roman dies and the user then has to figure out how the Roman died.
+Discover Babylon 500 This strategy game provides challenges and mysteries that can only be solved through developing an understanding of Mesopotamian society.
+Anglo-Saxon Coins In this game you learn stories behind the coins and try to make “money talk.”
 Pirates!
-U.S. U.S.
+Early U.S. U.S.

 The Origins of the Norse Mythology | The Norse Gods Norse mythology comprises the indigenous pre-Christian religion, beliefs and legends of the Scandinavian peoples, including those who settled on Iceland, where most of the written sources for Norse mythology were assembled.
 Norse mythology is the best-preserved version of the older common Germanic paganism, which also includes the very closely related Anglo-Saxon mythology.
 The Norse Gods are the mythological characters from stories shared by Northern Germanic tribes of the 9th century AD.
 These stories were passed down in the form of poetry until the 11th – 18th centuries when the Eddas and other medieval texts were written.
 The Poetic Edda (also known as the Elder Edda) was committed to writing about 50 years after the Prose Edda.
 Besides these sources, there are surviving legends in Scandinavian folklore.
 A few runic inscriptions, such as the Rök Runestone and the Kvinneby amulet, make references to the mythology.

 The Amazing Vikings Ravagers, despoilers, pagans, heathens--such epithets pretty well summed up the Vikings for those who lived in the British Isles during medieval times.
 For hundreds of years after their bloody appearance at the end of the 8th century A.D., these ruthless raiders would periodically sweep in from the sea to kill, plunder and destroy, essentially at will.
 "From the fury of the Northmen, deliver us, O Lord" was a prayer uttered frequently and fervently at the close of the first millennium.
+Small wonder that the ancient Anglo-Saxons--and their cultural descendants in England, the U.S. and Canada--think of these seafaring Scandinavians as little more than violent brutes.
 But that view is wildly skewed.
-The broad outlines of Viking culture and achievement have been known to experts for decades, but a spate of new scholarship, based largely on archaeological excavations in Europe, Iceland, Greenland and Canada, has begun to fill in the elusive details.
+The Vikings were indeed raiders, but they were also traders whose economic network stretched from today's Iraq all the way to the Canadian Arctic.
 In doing so, the curators have laid to rest a number of popular misconceptions, including one they perpetuate in the show's title.
-Nor were the Norse any less sophisticated than other Europeans.